objcio/articles/2014-12-08-activity-tracing.md

 This API executes the block synchronously, and everything you do within the block will be scoped under this activity, even if you dispatch work onto other queues or do xpc calls.
 The first parameter is the label of the activity, and has to be provided as a constant string (like all string parameters of the activity tracing API).

 The second parameter, `OS_ACTIVITY_FLAG_DEFAULT`, is the activity flag you use to create an activity from scratch.
 If you want to create a new activity within the scope of an existing activity, you have to use `OS_ACTIVITY_FLAG_DETACHED`.
-For example, when reacting to a action message of an user interface control, AppKit already started an activity for you.
-If you want to start an activity from here that is not the direct result of the user interaction, that's when you'd the detached activity flag.
+For example, when reacting to an action message of an user interface control, AppKit already started an activity for you.
+If you want to start an activity from here that is not the direct result of the user interaction, that's when you'd use a detached activity.

 There are other variants of this API that work in the same away: a function based one (`os_activity_initiate_f`) and one that consists of a pair of macros: